StenlyTU/LFCS-official/stuff/StorageManagement.md

 **Extended attributes**

-* They are file properties
+* Extended attributes are file properties.
-* With some old filesystem a mount option (e.g. *user_xattr*) must be provided to enable extended attributes
+* With some old filesystem a mount option (e.g. *user_xattr*) must be provided to enable extended attributes.

-* Only root user can remove an attribute
+* Only root user can remove an attribute!
-* `chattr +i file` add *immutable* attribute to a file.
+* `chattr +i file` -> Add *immutable* attribute to a file.
 It cannot be deleted or removed
-* `chattr -i file` remove *immutable* attribute from a file.
+* `chattr -i file` -> Remove *immutable* attribute from a file.
+* `chattr -a file` -> The file can only be opened in append mode for writing.
+* `chattr -a file` -> When a file with this attribute set is open, its atime(last time the file was accessed/opened) record is not changed.
 * `lsattr file` shows file's extended attributes

 ## Setup user and group disk quotas for filesystems